Have you been looking for a chocolate tea cake recipe that is moist, delicious, and better than any other? This recipe will delight and satisfy you.

 My family loves chocolate, especially my daughter.
-So I wanted to make her the best chocolate tea cake for her birthday.
+So I wanted to make her the best chocolate cake for her birthday.

-I follow her baking blog and have tried a few of her recipes before and they were all very good.
-So when I read this one I just knew it was going to be delicious.
+I follow her baking blog and have tried many of her recipes, and they were all delicious.
+So when I read this recipe, I knew it would be easy to make and delicious.

-I didn't know you could do this since I'm not really a baker.
+I didn't know you could do this since I'm not a baker.
 So I asked Sally about her recipe.
 She explained that,

-if a recipe calls for water use coffee, tea, juice or anything else to bring out more flavor."
+If a recipe calls for water use coffee, tea, juice or anything else to bring out more flavor."

-I love this idea - more ways to add tea to my recipes.
+I love this idea - more ways to add tea to my recipes!

-How to Make a Light Fluffy Cake
+Secret To a Light Fluffy Chocolate Cake

-I discovered from The Culinary Craft, that the lightness in a cake is derived from air bubbles or carbon dioxide.
+The Culinary Craft explains the lightness in a cake is derived from air bubbles or carbon dioxide.

 This little trick produces a light, airy, evenly baked cake.